centau/ecr/docs/api/View.md

 for id: Entity, ...: T... in View<T...> do
 ```

-The entity id followed by the group components are returned.
+The entity id followed by the specified components are returned.

 Components can be added, changed and removed during iteration.
 Newly added components and their entities will not be returned until the next iteration.